 Real Estate Market Size 2016

-categories: Indexes, Americas, EMEAI, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Portfolio Construction and Optimization, Risk Management, Asia Pacific, Asset Owners, Alternatives, Hedge Funds, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Research Paper, Real Estate, TEUBEN Bert, Asset Managers (Quant or Fundamental), Banks, HARIHARAN G G, Real Estate Products & Services
+categories: Indexes, Americas, EMEAI, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Portfolio Construction and Optimization, Risk Management, Asia Pacific, Asset Owners, Alternatives, Hedge Funds, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Research Paper, Real Estate, TEUBEN Bert, Asset Managers (Quant or Fundamental), Banks, HARIHARAN G G, Real Estate Products & Services, general

 MSCI began systematically estimating the size of professionally managed real estate investment markets in 2004.
 These estimates are fundamental to the creation of the IPD Global Annual Property Index and a range of other multinational indexes and benchmarks, and they provide insights into the coverage of MSCI’s direct property indexes.
 This paper sets out the 2016 market size estimates and explains the main changes between 2015 and 2016.

 - Global market size rose in 2016.
 The size of the professionally managed global real estate investment market grew marginally from $7.1 trillion in 2015 to $7.4 trillion in 2016.

 - Currency movements distorted national changes.
 Currency movements effectively reduced the size of the global real estate investment market by approximately 2.3% in U.S. dollar (USD) terms.
 In contrast, capital value growth and new developments in the market, such as new construction and sale & leaseback transactions, were the main contributors to the growth in market size.